-Brighton College has been named as England’s School of the Decade by The Sunday Times
+Brighton College has been named as the United Kingdom’s School of the Decade by The Sunday Times

 TAG: Richard Cairns (Headmaster 2006)